-2.4.1.3 NotifyLog Creation and Configuration
+NotifyLog Creation and Configuration

-A NotifyLog object, called log, is created using the create_with_id() method, as similarly shown under The NotifyLog and Event-style Events on page 31.
-Additional QoS and Admin properties to those used in the The NotifyLog and Event-style Events are configured and set.
+A NotifyLog object, called log, is created using the create_with_id() method, as similarly shown under "The NotifyLog and Event-style Events".
+Additional QoS and Admin properties to those used in the "The NotifyLog and Event-style Events" are configured and set.

 As shown in the following code extract, the log object in this example is assigned an id of 10.
-A test is made to determine if a log with an id of 10 already exists: this examples replaces the existing log: a working application may decide to simply change the value of 10gId and create a new, different log.
+A test is made to determine if a log with an id of 10 already exists: this examples replaces the existing log: a working application may decide to simply change the value of logId and create a new, different log.